 Stanols and sterols are chemicals present in certain plants that have been shown to help reduce high cholesterol.
 They may be found as ingredients in certain margarines and salad dressings that claim to lower cholesterol.

-A type of drug that inhibits cholesterol production in the liver.
-For example, CRESTOR, a statin drug, works by blocking an enzyme in the liver.
-Blocking this enzyme causes the liver to make less cholesterol.
-CRESTOR also helps the liver absorb and use cholesterol already in the blood.
+A type of drug used to reduce levels of bad (LDL) cholesterol in the blood.
+Statins block a substance (an enzyme) in the liver, causing the liver to make less cholesterol.
+Statins may also help the liver absorb and breakdown cholesterol already in the blood.

 STELLAR was a 6-week clinical trial involving 2,240 patients who had high cholesterol at the beginning of the trial.
 Patients were given different dosages of one of the following statin medications: CRESTOR® (rosuvastatin calcium), Lipitor® (atorvastatin calcium), Zocor® (simvastatin), and Pravachol® (pravastatin sodium).
 The researchers then compared the changes in the patients' LDL-C between the different drugs and dosages.
 In the STELLAR trial, the occurrence of adverse events was similar between treatment groups.
 The most common adverse events were pain, sore throat, muscle ache, and headache.